 1. Identification of the etiologic agent:

 1) Serologic studies: Detection of IgM antibodies in cerebrospinal fluid (CSF) or in serum (enzyme-linked immunosorbent assay [ELISA]).
-In the majority of patients, IgM are detectable in CSF after 4 days of symptom onset, and in serum, after 7 days (sensitivity >95% after 10 days from symptom onset).
-Because of the potential cross-reactions with antibodies against other flaviviruses (eg, dengue virus [DENV] or West Nile virus [WNV]), a plaque reduction neutralization test (PRNT) is performed: A ≥4-fold increase in the serum IgG titer detected through a PRNT in 2 samples collected ≥14 days apart confirms recent JEV infection.
+In most patients, JEV-specific IgM is detectable in CSF ≥4 days after symptom onset, and ≥7 days in serum (sensitivity >95% if ≥10 days after symptom onset).
+Because of the potential cross-reactions with antibodies against other flaviviruses (eg, dengue virus [DENV] or West Nile virus [WNV]), a plaque reduction neutralization test (PRNT) is performed: a ≥4-fold increase in the JEV-specific IgG titer detected through a PRNT in 2 serum samples collected ≥14 days apart (ie, acute and convalescent phases) confirms recent JEV infection.
+Past infection (ie, IgM may be persistently detectable for 30-90 days) or vaccination may also impact the interpretability of serologic studies.

 2) Molecular studies (reverse transcriptase–polymerase chain reaction [RT-PCR], reverse transcription loop-mediated isothermal amplification [RT-LAMP]; material: CSF, blood, brain tissue) are not commonly used due to small viremic load in JE and sufficient diagnostic utility of serologic tests.